stealthman22/100-days-of-code/log.md

 Day 19 (31st March 2019)

 Okay took a break from the js challenges at FCC.
-Started wporking of my design eye..lol.
+Started working of my design eye..lol.
 I have began working on ONline tutorial's design lessons.
 Built something nice.
 Hover and see: https://codepen.io/alara_joel_stealth/full/eomNzK

-Day 20 1st April 2019 )
+Day 20 (1st April 2019 )

 The js challenges were really seeming quite elusive today, I have to really start studying more js.Knocked down another design lesson by  http://www.onlinetutorialsweb.com. link is at https://codepen.io/alara_joel_stealth/full/YMPpay.
 Reading code is as important as writing them.